Why is it called the Wilton Library Association? Why not Wilton Public Library?

 Are there any book discussion groups at the Wilton Library?

 The Wilton Library sponsors a monthly lunchtime group, Wilton Library Readers, with professional leader Susan Boyar.
 They meet the second Wednesday of every month from September through May (no meeting in December).
 A list of titles and a full schedule can be found on the group's page.
 All are welcome; meetings are informal; bring your lunch.
 In addition, the Library hosts special programs.
 Please watch the newspapers, the bulletin boards in the Library, and our website for announcements.
-All Library programs are posted on the Wilton Community Calendar and our Events page.
+All Library programs are posted on our Events page.

 How many items does the Wilton Library own?